openshift/openshift-ansible/roles/openshift_prometheus/README.md

 - `openshift_prometheus_namespace`: project (i.e. namespace) where the components will be deployed.

-- `openshift_prometheus_replicas`: The number of replicas for prometheus deployment.

 - `openshift_prometheus_node_selector`: Selector for the nodes prometheus will be deployed on.

 - `openshift_prometheus_image_<COMPONENT>`: specify image for the component